 Historically, SOGS has always been an advocate, representing graduate student interests on- and off- campus, working with local, government, and university officials.
 To ensure SOGS advocates for its diverse membership, SOGS Commissioners (Accessibility, Gender Concerns’, Indigenous, Pride, and Racial Equity and Inclusivity) connect with the specific constituency groups to bring issues and concerns about contemporary graduate student life to the forefront.

-Having joined the Canadian Federation of Students (CFS), Canada’s largest student union, as Local 47 in the 1980s, SOGS is also a student union.
-By paying into CFS, SOGS members have a voice and collective representation at the national and provincial levels.
-SOGS stands in solidarity with 63 other student unions in Canada!
+In addition, SOGS joined the Canadian Federation of Students (CFS), Canada’s largest student union and advocacy organization, as Local 47 in the 1980s.
+By paying CFS dues, SOGS members have a voice and collective representation at the national and provincial levels of policy and advocacy work.
+SOGS stands in solidarity with 63 other student associations in Canada!

 What is #GradLifeWesternU?